enormandeau/lawn_dart/README.md

 more about C. I am, however, keen on getting feedback and ideas about how to turn this baby project into a more useful program.

-**Lawn Dart** is developed with Linux and MacOSX systems in mind, although it should compile and work under Windows.
-If anybody would like to report on Windows usage or compilation specificities, I will be glad to add the information here.
+**Lawn Dart** is developed with Linux systems in mind.
+It may compile on MacOSX or Windows, although this may require tweaking the Makefile in order to point to the installation of the `argtable` library (see installation section below).

 # TODO
 ## Top priority